JacobMDavidson/JacobMDavidson.github.io/_posts/websites/2015-08-09-pelicensemanager.md

 That campaign resulted in a few site visits and inquiries, but no subscriptions.
 Needless to say, I did not continue with the direct mail campaign.

-## Analytics

-Over the past year, the site has garnered an average of 150 monthly sessions from 140 monthly users, leading to 250 monthly page views.
-Eighty-six percent of this traffic is from referrals (CivilPE.net, twitter, YouTube, etc.) most of which is from CivilPE.net.
-As for the subscribed user base, the site currently has 39 total users, 16 of which are active subscribers.

 ## Conclusion

 Developing this site was an incredible learning experience.
 This project was my first real exposure to PHP and MySQL.
 Additionally, this was the first time I really dug into using Joomla.
 This site was developed before I completed any formal education in computer science, and the implementation shows my lack of experience.
-That being said, the application works as intended.
-Unless the user base grows rapidly, there is no need to address the implementation issues beyond fixing the occasional bug that pops up.
-As ugly as the implementation is, I’m proud of the final product.
+That being said, the application worked as intended and was available to the public for nearly 6 years before the site was taken down.
+As ugly as the implementation was, I’m extremely proud of the final product.
 Completing this project solved a personal license management problem that I grappled with for years.
 Furthermore, this project finalized my decision to go back to school for a M.S. in computer science.
 That in and of itself was worth the time I spent developing pelicensemanager.com.